FRCAluminati3555/aluminati-vision/README.md

 This project currently does not contain a JVM.
 It is necessary to add one before running the vision system.
 We recommend using the bellsoft JRE 13.
 It should be placed so that the java executable is at /home/pi/AluminatiVision/jre/bin/java.

 # TODO
  - Target intersection for the dual target modes.
-We have attempted to implement this, but we were not able to get it to work reliably, so we removed it.
+We have attempted to implement this.
+We were not able to get it to work reliably, so we removed it.
 Suggestions on how to do this are welcome.

 # Notice
 The scripts have been collected from various projects and are released under different licenses.
 Here is a list of links to these projects: